MathuraMG/enertivServer/README.md

 ##List of API

-#### /login
+#### /login?loginId=

-Need to go into this at the start of any session
+Need to go into this at the start of any session requires a loginId, please mail mmg542@nyu.edu if you would like access to these APIs

 #### /floordata_itp

 ######Inputs

-startTime - this need to be in the following format - 2016-04-20T21:41:18 - this is a compulsory ip sublocationid - this can be the id of a specific room - not compulsory equipmentId - this can be the id of a specific equipment - not compulsory if equipmentId and subocationId are not present, it will automatically give floor numbers.
+startTime - this need to be in the following format - 2016-04-20T21:41:18 - this is a compulsory ip sublocationid - this can be the id of a specific room - not compulsory ( comma separated if you are sending multiple ids ) equipmentId - this can be the id of a specific equipment - not compulsory ( comma separated if you are sending multiple ids ) if equipmentId and subocationId are not present, it will automatically give floor numbers.

 ######Output